blakepell/AvalonMudClient/README.md

  - Custom scraping that can be easily turned on and off via hash commands/LUA and then piped to variables (imagine an alias that scraped notes into a database for posterity, etc.).
  - Tick support.
  - Gagging, redirection and custom information panels.
+ - Line rewriting (being able to transform the text sent from the server before it's rendered to the mud client)
  - Regular Expression tester.

 ### Open Source Libraries used in Avalon